cpdong/IntronNeoantigen/README.md

-# IntronNeoantigenFinder
+# IntronNeoantigen
-A pipeline for identifying intron retained derived neoantigens using RNA-Seq data
+A pipeline for calling intron retained derived neoantigens using RNA-Seq data